Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Dynamical equations in the regime

-and we are interested in the projection of Eqs.~\eqref{eq:01KAvec} and \eqref{eq:dphi0KA} on $\boldsymbol{v}^l$.
-Like in FA (see \cite{perrupato2025theory}), the linear term in $g(t)$ cancels out with the LHS of the projection of Eq.~\eqref{eq:01KAvec}, and we have to consider the $g(t)^2$ contributions coming both from the projection of \eqref{eq:dphi0KA} and from the one-switch terms.
-This yields a quadratic equation for $g(t)$ in the form of \eqref{MCTcrit}, where $\sigma = A (\rho - \rho_c)$, and both $A$ and $\lambda$ are expressed as functions of $z$ and $m$, with explicit formulas provided in App.~\ref{app:tdyneq}.
-At this point going back to the persistence $\phi(t)$, we have that in the $\beta$-regime, and for $1<m<z-1$ (discontinuous transitions)
+and we are interested in the projection of Eqs.~\eqref{eq:01KAvec} on $\boldsymbol{v}^l$, using the expansion \eqref{eq:dphi0KA} for $\boldsymbol{\delta \hat{\phi}}_b^{(0)}(t)$.
+By doing so, the linear terms in $g(t)$ cancel out, and we have to consider the $g(t)^2$ contributions that come both from the projection of \eqref{eq:dphi0KA} and from the one-switch term.
+This yields a quadratic equation for $g(t)$ in the form of \eqref{MCTcrit}, where $\sigma = c_{z,m}\, (\rho - \rho_c)$, and both $c_{z,m}$ and $\lambda$ are expressed as functions of $z$ and $m$, with explicit formulas provided in App.~\ref{app:tdyneq}.